Google

 While we are waiting for the hydrogen-powered cars to be perfected, lets push the hybrid cars.
 They work and they are here now!

 The Concept.
 Theoretically, a hybrid combines two or more sources of power.
-One of the web sites I reviewed points out that the mo-ped is a hybrid vehicle because it uses both leg power and gasoline engine power.
+One of the web sites I visited points out that the mo-ped is a hybrid vehicle because it uses both leg power and gasoline engine power.

 Sources of Power.
 The gasoline engine and electric motor are the two most common sources of power for hybrids..
 But batteries play a major role in most hybrid cars providing an energy storage device for the electric motor.